The shift: from “best charities to donate to” to “ask the AI”

 Why your nonprofit is invisible to AI

-AI chatbots generate recommendations based on patterns in their training data — billions of web pages, news articles, Reddit threads, review sites, academic papers, and forum discussions.
+AI assistants generate recommendations based on patterns in their training data — billions of web pages, news articles, Reddit threads, review sites, academic papers, and forum discussions.
 The organizations that appear most frequently in that data are the ones AI recommends.

 Consider the math: